 Story Mode is a fictional story line that connects the sequential training segments.
 In each segment, you'll view a Story Mode video, download an Excel file, and use your Excel skills to analyze it.
 Enter your results to help "Campus Security" with their "investigation."
 Investigation?
 Yes, you are helping out with an investigation!
 Story Mode is like your favorite detective show, combined with an interactive escape room, combined with a puzzle-adventure video game.
 If you decide to play, I hope it motivates you to progress through the training program and offers a fun way to apply your new-found Excel skills!

 Billing Discounts are another element in our extreme gamification strategy.
 This is an incentive designed to motivate you to complete key training milestones.
 As you do, you can claim billing discounts that lower your monthly subscription rate!
 For example, complete the Graduate Program and you can claim a permanent $10 per month discount.
-Overall, you can reduce the monthly rate to $19.
 Besides financial rewards, our extreme gamification strategy has many other types of incentives.

 Other gamification incentives:

 - Badges - earn digital badges as you complete your training coursework